Distribution & Proportions

 3. Use color wisely - Choose colors that convey meaning (red=negative, green=positive)

-4. Add labels - Always include lc_label_* with donut charts
+4. Add labels - Always include lc_label_* with doughnut charts

 5. Match colors - Ensure label colors match chart segment colors